moyn413/nifHdada2/README.md

 # nifH dada2
-This is a nifH database formated for dada2.
+This is a nifH database formated for the dada2 pipeline.

-The database is based on the June 2017 ARB nifH database from the Zehr Lab (Heller 2014), which was reformatted, modified, and updated.
+The database is based on the nifH ARB database from the Zehr Lab (Heller 2014) (version June 2017), which was reformatted, modified, and updated.
 A log of modifications can be found in this repository ([Taxonomic_modifications.pdf](https://github.com/moyn413/nifHdada2/blob/master/Taxonomic_modifications.pdf)).
 Modifications were based on information available on NCBI.

 ## Database generation